joe-herman/joe-herman.github.io/_posts/2025-06-26-running-ollama-on-wsl.md

 * **M1 Max Macbook Pro:** ~50W
 * **7800x3D + GTX 1080 Ti via WSL:** ~240W

-Also, responses are noticeably lower quality than ChatGPT.
+Also, response quality is generally worse than ChatGPT.
 I find myself having to clarify things to the LLM more often, which ultimately makes queries slower.
+This is probably due to a mix of several things including ChatGPT's base prompt, default context size, gpt-4o vs gemma3/qwen3 etc.

 ## Would I do this again?
 Only for funsies, especially if new hardware is an option.